diovudau/pynsm2/README.md

 * saveCallback gets called all the time.
 Use ourPath either as filename or as directory.
     * If you choose filename add an extension.
     * If you choose directory make sure that the filenames inside are static, no matter what project/session.
 The user must have no influence over file naming
+* Additional callbacks are: hideGUICallback and showGUICallback.
+These receive no parameters and need to answer with the function: nsmClient.announceGuiVisibility(bool).
+That means you can decline show or hide, dependending on the state of your program.

 The nsmClient object has methods and variables such as:

+* nsmClient.ourClientNameUnderNSM
+  * Always use this name for your program
+* nsmClient.announceSaveStatus(False)
-    nsmClient.ourClientNameUnderNSM  # Always use this name for your program nsmClient.announceSaveStatus(False) # Announce your save status (dirty = False / clean = True), If your program sends those messages set supportsSaveStatus = True when intializing NSMClient() nsmClient.sessionName
+  * Announce your save status (dirty = False / clean = True), If your program sends those messages set supportsSaveStatus = True when intializing NSMClient with both hideGUICallback and showGUICallback
+* nsmClient.sessionName
+* nsmClient.announceGuiVisibility(bool)
+  * Announce if your GUI is visible (True) or not (False).
+Only works if you initialized NSMClient with both hideGUICallback and showGUICallback.
+Don't forget to send it once for your state after starting your program.

 ## Long Instructions
 * Read and start example.py, then read and understand nsmclient.py.
 It requires PyQt5 to execute and a brain to read.